 Nicotine: The misunderstood molecule

-Since 2008, we have invested more than USD 9 billion in the research, development, scientific substantiation, and manufacturing capacity of our range of smoke-free alternatives.
+Since 2008, we have invested more than USD 12.5 billion in the research, development, scientific substantiation, and manufacturing capacity of our range of better alternatives to smoking.

 Let’s be clear: The best choice for any adult smoker is to quit all forms of tobacco and nicotine completely.

-However, although smoke-free alternatives are not risk-free, the high levels of harmful chemicals in cigarette smoke come from burning tobacco.
+However, although better alternatives to smoking are not risk-free, the high levels of harmful chemicals in cigarette smoke come from burning tobacco.

 Removing the burning means significantly reducing the average levels of many of these chemicals.